 In Japan, chairs are not a common phenomenon when it comes to eating.
 The concept of chairs is, without a doubt, accepted in Japan, but when it comes to eating, the Japanese prefer floor seats.
 What people find even more shocking is that even in up-scale and five-star restaurants, people would most likely find floor seats only and not chairs.

-One more reason for the preference for floor seats is the Natural Environment of Japan which is earthquake and tsunami-prone.
+One more reason for the preference for floor seats in the Natural Environment of Japan is earthquakes and tsunami-prone.
 Should the people in Japan face an encounter with one of these natural disasters, having fewer pieces of furniture would help in a quicker and safer escape?

 Sleeping on the floor and doing with fewer pieces of furniture would both mean a faster and safer escape should the big one hit.

 The geography of the country, Japan, is also another reason why the people in it prefer floor seats.
 Japan is an island country that is isolated from other countries, hence it is free from influences and invasions.
 Once the trade relationship between China and Japan broke down after the Song and Yuan Dynasties, chairs were not introduced in Japan for quite a long time.
 The Japanese are also known to stick with their traditions and way of life; once they have found an efficient solution to things, they will hardly move on from it and hence, will stick with it.

 Types of sitting on Floor by Japanese